martarodriguezm/RealmExample/README.md

 RealmExample
 ============

-This is a simple CRUD application for iOS app using Realm framework.
+This is a simple CRUD application for iOS app using Realm framework (http://realm.io/).

 ## Usage